-This State and University sponsored program is designed for New York State residents who do not meet the traditional credentials for university admission but who have the potential for academic success.
-To be eligible for the Arthur O. Eve Higher Education Opportunity Program, applicants must have a high school or equivalency diploma and historical financial need.
-Special documentation of income is required in order to establish economic eligibility in accordance with state guidelines.
-HEOP students participate in the TRI Scholars Academy, an intensive five week residential summer program that provides an orientation to academic life at Daemen and opportunities for personal growth.
-Students will receive a rigorous educational experience designed to prepare them for the expectations of university life including improving proficiency in math, reading, writing, and study skills.
-Throughout the academic year students will receive individual and group counseling addressing financial, academic, and personal matters.
+This State and University sponsored program is specifically tailored to provide support for New York State residents who may not meet the traditional criteria for university admission but possess the potential for academic success.
+The Arthur O. Eve Higher Education Opportunity Program (HEOP) offers a valuable opportunity for individuals holding a high school diploma or equivalency, along with demonstrated financial need, to pursue higher education.
+Applicants are required to submit specific income documentation in accordance with state guidelines to determine their eligibility.

-Services for Students with Disabilities
+HEOP students are warmly welcomed into the TRI Scholars Academy, an extensive five-week residential summer program.
+This transformative experience serves as an introduction to academic life at Daemen University and offers invaluable opportunities for personal growth.
+The program centers around building a strong educational foundation, equipping students with essential skills and readiness for university life.
+Emphasis is placed on enhancing proficiency in math, reading, writing, and study skills.

+Throughout the academic year, HEOP students benefit from ongoing individual and group counseling that addresses various aspects of their college experience.
+This dedicated support system is designed to address the unique needs and challenges that students may encounter throughout their educational journey.
+By participating in the Arthur O. Eve Higher Education Opportunity Program, students not only gain access to a high-quality higher education, but also benefit from a comprehensive support system that fosters their academic, personal, and financial success.

+Accessibility Services
-Students with permanent or temporary disabilities may self-disclose to the Director of Accessibility Services at 716-839-8228 to begin the interactive process to determine reasonable and appropriate accommodations within the academic setting or the campus environment

-(student housing, dining, etc.).
-Reasonable accommodations are determined on a case-by-case basis and may not fundamentally alter the nature of a program, course, program or activity.
+Students with permanent or temporary disabilities may confidentially self-disclose to Accessibility Services via email: access@daemen.edu or by phone: 716-839-8228.
+This begins the interactive process to determine reasonable and appropriate accommodations within the academic setting or the campus environment (student housing, dining, etc.).
+Reasonable accommodations are determined on a case-by-case and course-by-course basis and may not fundamentally alter the nature of a program, course, program, or activity.

-Please see Accommodation of Students with Disabilities and Disability Documentation Guidelines for more information
+Please see Accommodation of Students with Disabilities and Disability Documentation Guidelines for more information.